Coronavirus (COVID-19) at a glance – 27 August 2021

 We aim to provide documents in an accessible format.
 If you're having problems using a document with your accessibility tools, please contact us for help.

-- Over the past week, there has been an average of 156 new cases reported each day.
-Of the newly reported cases, the majority have been from Victoria.
+- Over the past week, there has been an average of 944 new cases reported each day.
+Of the newly reported cases, the majority have been from New South Wales.

 - There is a relatively equal ratio of male-to-female cases across most age groups.

-- Of cases with a reported place of acquisition, 20% have recent international travel history, including over 1,300 cases associated with cruise ships.
+- Of cases with a reported place of acquisition, 83% were locally acquired.

 - The overall proportion of cases under investigation in each state and territory is relatively low, indicating that public health actions, including case identification and contact tracing, is occurring in a timely manner.